Logo

 • Run the following command to install the plugin changing the variable with your own value:

-$ ionic cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=YOUR_REVERSE_CLIENT_ID
+$ Ionic cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=YOUR_REVERSE_CLIENT_ID

 $ npm install --save @ionic-native/google-plus@beta